ShawnMurdzek-NOAA/osse_ob_creator/README_inputs.md

 - **add_liq_mix**: Option to interpolate liquid water mixing ratio (cloud + rain mixing ratio) to the observations.
 This field is saved to a new CSV column labeled "liqmix".
 - **debug**: Option to add additional output for debugging (0 = none, 1 = some, 2 = a lot).

-### limit_uas

-Limits synthetic UAS flights based on local meteorology (e.g., high winds).
-Uses `main/limit_uas_flights.py`.

-- **in_csv_dir**: Which path from the `paths` section to pull observation CSVs from.
-- **drop_col**: List of columns to drop after limiting UAS flights.
-This is useful for removing columns in the BUFR CSV files that are only included for limiting UAS flights (e.g., liqmix).
-- **verbose**: Verbosity.
-Higher integers will print more output
-- **limits**: Parameters for limiting UAS flights.
-Includes 3 levels:
-    1. Observation type used to determine whether a limit is exceeded
-    2. Method for limiting UAS flight ("wind", "icing_RH", or "icing_LIQMR"; options can also be found in `main/limit_uas_flights.py`)
-    3. "lim_kw" and "remove_kw": Keyword arguments passed to either the method that determines whether a meteorological limit is exceeded or the method that actually removes the observations that exceed the meteorological limits, respectively.
-Keyword arguments can be found in `pyDA_utils/limit_prepbufr.py`.
-- **plot_timeseries**: Parameters for plotting timeseries of UAS observations before and after meteorological limits are applied.
-    - **plot_vars**: Variable to plot, along with a single value to plot as a dashed, horizontal line (useful for plotting the meteorological limit for that variable).
-    - **n_sid**: Number of unique SIDs to plot.
-The program will automatically choose the SIDs that had the largest reductions owing to the meteorological limits.
-    - **obtype**: Observation type to pull the SIDs for "n_sid" from.

 ### obs_errors

 Add observation errors to observations within an observation CSV file.
 Uses `main/add_obs_errors.py`.